 12. Overhearing what they said, Jesus told him, “Don’t be afraid; just believe.”
 (Mark 5:36)

 13. For God has not given us a spirit of fear and timidity, but of power, love and self-discipline.
 (2 Timothy 1:6–7)

 14. Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.
 (Isaiah 41:10)

-May these words fill you with peace.
-May you live as a beacon of love, breaking down walls and building bridges.
+May these verses fill you with peace.
+May God give you the courage to face your fears and see them for what they are, powerless.
 And may you be filled with hope, resting in the certainty of God’s presence and goodness.